The Voting Rights Act of 1965 - Overview

 The 1965 Enactment

-Under Section 5, jurisdictions covered by these special provisions could not implement any change affecting voting until the Attorney General or the United States District Court for the District of Columbia determined that the change did not have any discriminatory purpose or effect.
+Under Section 5, jurisdictions covered by these special provisions could not make any voting rights law changes without preclearance from the federal government.
 In addition, the Attorney General could designate a county covered by these special provisions for the appointment of a federal examiner to review the qualifications of persons who wanted to register to vote.
 Further, in those counties where a federal examiner was serving, the Attorney General could request that federal observers monitor activities within the county's polling place.

-The Voting Rights Act had not included a provision prohibiting poll taxes, but had directed the Attorney General to challenge its use.
+The Voting Rights Act did not include a provision prohibiting poll taxes, but had directed the Attorney General to challenge its use.
 In Harper v.
 Virginia State Board of Elections, 383 U.S. 663 (1966), the Supreme Court held Virginia's poll tax to be unconstitutional under the 14th Amendment.
 Between 1965 and 1969 the Supreme Court also issued several key decisions upholding the constitutionality of Section 5 and affirming the broad range of voting practices that required Section 5 review.
-As the Supreme Court put it in its 1966 decision upholding the constitutionality of the Act:

 The 1970 and 1975 Amendments

 Congress extended Section 5 for five years in 1970 and for seven years in 1975.
-With these extensions Congress validated the Supreme Court's broad interpretation of the scope of Section 5.
-During the hearings on these extensions Congress heard extensive testimony concerning the ways in which voting electorates were manipulated through gerrymandering, annexations, adoption of at-large elections, and other structural changes to prevent newly-registered black voters from effectively using the ballot.
+With these extensions, Congress validated the Supreme Court's broad interpretation of the scope of Section 5.
+During the hearings Congress heard extensive testimony concerning gerrymandering, annexations, adoption of at-large elections, and other structural changes to prevent newly-registered black voters from effectively using the ballot.
 Congress also heard extensive testimony about voting discrimination that had been suffered by Hispanic, Asian and Native American citizens, and the 1975 amendments added protections from voting discrimination for language minority citizens.